tuhuzbayeu/Ads-Reports-to-BQ/README.md

-# Ads Reports to BigQuery
-Export Advertising Reports to BigQuery
+# Export Advertising Reports to BigQuery